 Located in Unawatuna, this is the spot to stay!
 It is a bit pricier but well worth it for the views, service, and incredible breakfast – a must on your Sri Lanka itinerary in my opinion!
 The staff here were incredibly helpful throughout our stay.
 It is located on a hill only 10 minutes from the beach.

 The Instagram Swing

 If you see Instagram posts of Sri Lanka then you are sure to come across photos of this swing.
 For 500 Rs it is definitely a fun experience – and it makes for an awesome shot!
 I had so much fun that it was only fair that I included it in my Sri Lanka itinerary.
 Head over to Dalawella Beach for your perfect shot!

 Galle Fort is a lively area to walk around!
 There are plenty of shops, restaurants, and sights to see!
 Make sure to check out the lighthouse and hospital!

 There are plenty of turtle hatcheries in this area!
 We actually stumbled upon some newborn turtles that were being kept safe until they were ready for the ocean release!

 Happy Spice Restaurant

 Prices in the beach towns tend to be a bit pricier.
 Head to Happy Spice for some delicious bang for your buck!
-At 600 Rs for a heaping portion of curry and rice, this spot is one of the better deals in town.
+At 600 Rs for a heaping portion of curry and rice, this spot is one of the better deals in town and a must on any Sri Lanka itinerary.
 It is also absolutely delicious!
 We actually loved it so much that we ordered a second round as dinner take away!